September 22, 2019, 8:30-18:00

 The New School, New York, USA

 Join the resilience movement ahead of the UN Climate Action Summit for an event that sets out ambitious and transformative actions needed to build resilience.
 Convened by the Global Resilience Partnership the day is being organized by a range of public and private organizations.
-The RMEL CoP is collaborating on Theme 6: Resilience Programming and Building Capacity.
+The RMEL CoP is collaborating on Session 6: Resilience Programming and Capacity Building.

 About Building a Resilient Future